 - 1 cup chocolate chips (milk, or white chocolate work great, or half and half)

 - In a medium sized bowl combine your cake mix, eggs and vegetable oil and stir together to make a thick cookie batter.
+Then fold in the chocolate chips.

 - Place cookie dough in the fridge for about 30 minutes to thicken and make rolling easier.